cmu-delphi/covidcast-indicators/_delphi_utils_python/delphi_utils/validator/PLANS.md

 ## Current features

-* Errors and warnings are summarized in class attribute and printed on exit
+* Errors and warnings are summarized in class attribute and stored in log files (file path to be specified in params)
-* If any non-suppressed errors are raised, the validation process exits with non-zero status
+* If any non-suppressed errors are raised and dry-run is set to False, the validation process exits with non-zero status
 * Various check settings are controllable via indicator-specific params.json files
 * User can manually disable specific checks for specific datasets using a field in the params.json file
 * User can enable test mode (checks only a small number of data files) using a field in the params.json file
+* User can enable dry-run mode (prevents system exit with error and ensures that success() method returns True) using a field in the params.json file

 ## Checks + features wishlist, and problems to think about